 - One in five children is overweight or obese by age 6

-- Among preschoolers aged 2 to 5 years specifically, obesity rates have doubled over the past four decades
+- Among preschoolers aged 2 to 5 years, obesity rates have doubled over the past four decades

-- A 2008-09 school year BMI assessment of Idaho students in all odd grades 1 through 11 found that overall, 30.5 percent of Idaho school children sampled were classified as overweight or obese.
+- A 2008-09 school year BMI assessment of Idaho students in all odd grades (First through 11) found that overall, 30.5 percent of Idaho school children sampled were classified as overweight or obese.
 The study found that significantly more boys were obese than girls.

-- Based on results of the 2011/12 Idaho 3rd Grade BMI Assessment and the 2011 Idaho Youth Risk Behavior Survey, there are an estimated 6,200 (29 percent) overweight or obese 3rd grade students and 17,700 (23 percent) overweight or obese high school students (grades 9 through 12) in Idaho.
+- Based on results of the 2011-12 Idaho Third Grade BMI Assessment and the 2011 Idaho Youth Risk Behavior Survey, there are an estimated 6,200 (29 percent) overweight or obese third grade students and 17,700 (23 percent) overweight or obese high school students (grades 9 through 12) in Idaho.

 With the rise in childhood overweight and obesity, there has also been a rise in children diagnosed with conditions that were traditionally seen in adults, such as type 2 diabetes, high blood pressure, and early signs of heart disease.
 Due to the prevalence of chronic conditions often associated with obesity and the rising trend of obesity in children and youth, today's generation of children will likely live shorter lives than their parents.